-There’s never been a more important time to focus on your health.
+There’s never been a more important time to focus on your health and immune system.
 The COVID-19 pandemic has brought on not only an increased fear of illness, but also stressful changes to our professional and personal lives.
 Maintaining a consistent daily routine is one of the best ways to keep yourself healthy, and sleep is a big part of that.
 Sleep can actually boost your immune system to help you fight off illness – here’s why it’s so important.

 Why Does Sleep Boost Your Immune System?

 While you’re sleeping, your body produces cytokines, an important type of protein.
 Cytokines can help you fight off infection as well as helping you recover from physical and emotional stress.
 When you don’t get enough sleep, your body won’t produce enough of these cytokines, which will lower your immune system and make it more difficult for you to fight off illness and injury.

 What Happens If You Don’t Get Enough Sleep?

 Long-term sleep deprivation can be extremely detrimental to your immune system and your health.
 Lack of sleep is a contributing factor to a number of chronic health conditions, such as diabetes, heart disease, and more.
 In the short term, lack of sleep will also make it more difficult for you to focus during the day.
 This is because lack of sleep can make you more irritable as well as having a negative effect on your memory.

 What Can I Do To Maintain A Healthy Sleep Routine?